dapphub/dai-semantics/dai-core.md

   syntax DAICommand ::= Bool
                       | "frob" "(" AExp "," AExp ")"          [strict]   //  Cater your CDP by either withdrawing or locking up more collateral, pay back or withdraw more DAI
+                      | "drip" "(" Int ")"                    [function] // We model the current time as an argument to drip.
+That this is larger than the previous time will be enforced in its rewrite rule.
                       | "throw"

   syntax AExp ::= Value | Address